Friday, August 4, 2017

 Lunchtime at the amusement park is always a shit-show.
 And today was no exception.
 We first went to the fast food burger joint and stood in line for far too long, fighting off the Chinese tourists trying to butt in line, and when we finally reached the front the clerk told us via hand signals that they didn’t have any more hamburgers, or really much of anything besides fried chicken.
 So we found a different place and did get some burger combos and seafood pizza that were reasonably good.

-We started the afternoon with exploring the water park, and what a water park it was.
+We kicked-off the afternoon by exploring the water park, and what a water park it was.
 There were quite a few of the huge, adrenaline junkie slides like that high speed one where you get a gallon of water and half your bathing suit jammed up your sphincter, and that one where you blast through in a dark tunnel and then get dumped, spinning into a giant toilet bowl.
-They also had a bunch of slides for tubes and that’s were we spent most of our time.
+They also had a bunch of slides for tubes and that’s where we spent most of our time.
 Besides the slides, there was a huge lazy river and a giant wave pool.
 And, again, there were hardly any queues at any of them so I think we rode more slides than we ever have in a water park.

-Directly beside the water park was a beautiful, sheltered bay with white sand, brown bodies and blue skies.
+Directly beside the water park was a beautiful, sheltered bay with white sand, brown bodies, and blue skies.
 There was also a floating dock leading out to a series of inflated, floating obstacle courses.
 We all walked out there and started horsing around on the equipment.
 The brand name stamped on it was “Wibit” and I’ve never seen anything quite like it.
 It was an inflatable sports park, full of obstacles and challenges, suitable for both children and adults and a hell of a lot of fun.
 I did a bit of research at the end of the day, found their website (www.wibitsports.com), and discovered that from the air the waterpark spells out the word “VINPEARL”.
 I imagined having this sort of thing at Port Dover and how wildly popular it would be, at least on the Saturdays and Sundays in the summer with great weather, outside of that it would probably be empty, so not much of a business plan there.
 Ana bailed out early and left to float around in the gloriously warm ocean while we punished ourselves on the contraptions.

 So what more could this park have to offer?
 How about a zoo with monkeys, baboons, gibbons, rhinos, hippos, tigers, lions, giraffes and an enormous aviary with thousands of birds.
 It looked like the zoo was a more recent addition to the park as everything looked very new and very modern.
-In addition, behind the zoo was a massive construction area where they were building a brand new section of the park – the showpiece of which must have been the massive Ferris wheel, nearly completed, overlooking the entire park.
-To get to the zoo we rode three incredibly long outdoor escalators up a cliff to an elevated part of the island that overlooked the entire complex with the Nha Trang bay behind it.
+In addition, behind the zoo was a massive construction area where they were building a brand new section of the park – the showpiece of which must have been the massive Ferris wheel, nearly completed, overlooking the entire area.
+To get to the zoo we rode three incredibly long outdoor escalators up a cliff to an elevated part of the island with the beautiful Nha Trang bay behind it.
 We only had an hour until the zoo closed so we walked through at a brisk pace and saw the majority of it.
 During the walk back to the amusement park we stopped and took some photos of the amazing sunset over the bay and the park castles in the foreground.

 As the sky darkened, the lights came up and the park was aglow.
-There were still many, many people there, but the queues for the rides were still short or non-existent so we went on a few more rides, made slightly scarier in the darkness.
+There were still many, many people there, but the queues for the rides were still short or non-existent so we went on a few more rides, made slightly scarier by the darkness.
 The kids absolutely loved it and went on a couple of rides on their own.
 By this time we were really running out of gas so we convinced the kiddies it was time to call it a day and head back into the city for dinner.

 We found a restaurant around the corner from the hotel that had a menu three inches thick, but if you didn’t want to go through all that, you could just look at the walls because they were wallpapered with pictures of the various dishes.
 Stella has her first pho soup and loved it.
 Magnus ordered something else, but once he tasted our pho he was kicking himself and vowed to order it every meal from here on in.

 We stopped at a dive shop on the way back to the hotel and booked a diving and snorkeling trip.
 The next day was a busy one, so the owner told us if we booked the day after that we’d get a great discount so we went with that.
-It’s probably been at least 2 or 3 years since I’ve done a dive so I’m pretty chuffed about the trip.
+It’s probably been at least two or three years since I’ve done a dive so I’m pretty chuffed about the trip.
 The others will be able to do some snorkeling on the reef while I’m diving so that is sure to be great fun.
 The owner also gave us a tip on a better place on the beach to rent beach chairs as it includes access to their pool, so that will be the plan for tomorrow.

 We were back in our room by 10 pm and completely exhausted by the day’s activities so collapsed into sweet unconsciousness.